-\\\ &quot;In what cases, then can the section apply?
+Provides once one penn new applies only if the infringement is "inten 198See Copinger, "The Law of Copyright" 170-171 (1948) wherein the author states: "Judging from its marginal note, the section is intended to afford protection to innocent infringers, but is framed in such language that it is difficult to imagine a case in which it can be invoked in aid.
+The section much be specifically pleaded, and the burden is upon the defendant to prove that 'at the date of the infringement be was not aware, and had no reasonable ground for suspecting, that copyright subsisted in the work Nor is it, under section 8, sufficient to prove mere innocence and absence of carelessness; the innocence that must be proved is ignorance that 'copyright subsisted in the work", i.e., the work which has, in fact been pirated.
+"In what cases, then can the section apply?
 What 'reasonable ground' can a direct copyist have for not suspecting the work he copies to be the subject of copyright?
-It is submitted that the proper attitude of mind of a copyist toward a work that he copies is that copyright in the latter subsists unless he has evidence to the contrary.
-The only grounds for not suspecting as no title to the the subject of copyright; or (c) that the proper attitude of suspecting the work of the contrary.
-The only grounds for not suspecting the work he copies to be the subject of copyright is ubsisted that the proper attitude of mind of a copyist toward a work that he copies is that copyright in the latter subsists which the tother of protection has run out; (b) that he thinks that the work is of such a character that it ought not to be a subject of copyright; or (c) that the work is a foreign work."

-107 For a discussion of the Canadian provisions, see Fox, "Evidence of Plagiarism in the Law of Copyright," 6 U. of Toronto L.J., 414, 446 (1948).
+It is submitted that the proper attitude of mind of a copyist toward a work that he copies is that copyright appears to be either (a) that the period of protection has run out; (b) that he thinks that the work is of such a character that it ought not to be a subject of copyright; or (c) that the work is a foreign work."
+107 For a discussion of the Canadian provisions, see Fox, "Evidence of Plagiarism in the Law of Copyright;" 6 U. of Toronto L.J., 414, 446 (1948).
+108 Sec.
+51(a)(i).
+109 Sec.
+51(a)(i).

-Sec.
+109 Sec.
 55. 110 Art.
 46.

 tionally committed."
-And the Monaco law requires "bad faith" for the imposition of criminal penalties.
-Section 17 of the Danish law limits criminal penalties to a willful or grossly negligent violation.
+And the Monaco law requires "bad faith" for the imposition of criminal penalties.111 Section 17 of the Danish law limits criminal penalties to a willful or grossly negligent violation.

 Such express provisions are not universal even in those countries making every infringement a criminal offense.
 For example, the laws of France, Portugal, and Argentina do not specify intent or willfulness as an element of the offense of infringement.
-The Italian law 112 clearly indicates that negligence is sufficient to invoke the criminal provisions, but reduces the fine in such a situation.
+The Italian law112 clearly indicates that negligence is sufficient to invoke the criminal provisions, but reduces the fine in such a situation.